daisybio/ASimulatoR/README.md

 Note: The user can further adjust the RNA-Seq reads simulation.
 Try `?simulate_experiment` to check all available parameters.

+### Value

+No return, but simulated reads, a simulation info file, an alternative splicing event annotation and exon and junction coverages are written to `outdir` .

 ## Manuscript Use Case:

 If you would like to reproduce the use case mentioned in the manuscript